MicrosoftDocs/sql-docs/docs/ssma/oracle/executing-the-ssma-console-oracletosql.md

 **Script**

--   `object-name:` Specifies the target object(s) considered for synchronizing with target database (It can have indivdual object names or a group object name).
+-   `object-name:` Specifies the target object(s) considered for synchronizing with target database (It can have individual object names or a group object name).

 -   `object-type:` specifies the type of the object specified in the object-name attribute (if object category is specified then object type will be "category").